NBM Publishing: NBM Publishing

 Nantier moved to New York City in 1983 to study at New York University, where he received his MBA in marketing in 1985.
 At that point NBM incorporated as Nantier, Beall, Minoustchine (NBM Publishing).
 Nantier was co-owner and publisher, a title he still holds.

 NBM found success with such series as Vicente Segrelles's The Mercenary and Hugo Pratt's Corto Maltese.
 NBM also became known for its reprints of classic newspaper comic strips.
 Wash Tubbs and Captain Easy reprinted the entire 1924–43 run of Roy Crane’s strip in an 18-volume series with biographical and historical commentary by Bill Blackbeard.
 With production and design by Bhob Stewart, this series was published by NBM on a quarterly schedule from 1987 to 1992.

 In 1991, NBM created the Eurotica erotic comics imprint, following that in 1995 with the Amerotica line.
 Leading off the Amerotica titles were Skin Tight Orbit, volumes 1 and 2, erotic science fiction anthologies written by Elaine Lee.
 In 1994, NBM created ComicsLit, its showcase literary imprint, which introduced ComicsLit Magazine in 1995.
 Rick Geary's long-running "Murder" series, A Treasury of Victorian Murder and A Treasury of XXth Century Murder, have both been published through ComicsLit.

 All through the 1990s NBM published translations of Franco-Belgian comics as well as works by Geary, Ted Rall, and other American authors.

 It was not until 1997 that NBM published their first actual comic books—in a magazine format—when they reprinted issues of Pratt's Corto Maltese in a seven-issue limited series.

 In 2005, Nantier founded the companion publisher Papercutz, which is devoted to family-friendly comic books and graphic novels.
+Mad Cave Studios acquired Papercutz in 2022.

+In 2020 NBM began publishing a new American translation of the Asterix series.

 Distribution

 Early on, NBM was distributed to the direct market through outfits like Sea Gate Distributors, Bud Plant Inc., Last Gasp, and Krupp Comic Works.
 NBM pioneered general bookstore distribution as early as 1980, with Caroline House.
-In 1986, it was the first comics publisher to get a book distributor when it signed with Publishers Group West.
+In 1986, it was the first American comics publisher to get a book distributor when it signed with Publishers Group West.
 In 1988, NBM took over its own distribution, along the way becoming Dark Horse Comics's graphic novels distributor.
 In 1994, they officially joined the Association of Comic Store Suppliers.